crazoter/My-Docs/docs/manga_reviews.md

 * **Genre**: romcom, seinen
 * **Release rate:** Weekly
 * **Read until**: 200+.
 Re-reading process suspended.
 * **Why you should read it:** This is a masterclass in romcoms.
 Each character, even the side-characters, are involved in the story, common romcom tropes are toyed with and there is consistent plot progression.
+The chapters are well planned, to the point where the author has even planned out distinctive milestones for each anime season before the possibility even existed.
 10/10, 5/5.
 * **Tidbit**: o kawaii koto~

 </TabItem>

 </Tabs>

-## Read but didn't like
+## Dropped halfway before a proper review can be provided

 #### Tonari No Kaibutsu-Kun
 * Read until: 1st 2 chapters